rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Note on statement of responsibility: <CITE>Engraver statement appears in bottom right corner of map.</CITE>
 >(*Comment*: Information is transcribed in three elements: [Title proper](/DCRMR/title/Title-proper/); [Other title information](/DCRMR/title/Other-title-information/); and [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/).
 The example is formatted according to ISBD for clarity)

 <a name="0.4.94.7">0.4.94.7</a> If the sequence and layout of the information in the source are ambiguous or otherwise insufficient to determine the order, transcribe the information in the order that makes the most sense.
-Make a note to indicate the ambiguity of the order in the source, if considered important for identification or selection.
+Make a note to indicate the ambiguity of the order in the source if considered important for identification or selection.

 ---